 Recently, the health care industry has been witnessing a number of challenges in the coming years because of the new payment reforms from CMS and Medicaid services and not to forget commercial health payers.
 Because of the rising billing issues, there has been a greater push to implement value based care reimbursements.
-This will led to the newer development of bundled payment contracts, and CMS projects such as the Comprehensive Care for Joint Replacement Model.
+This will lead to the newer development of bundled payment contracts and CMS projects such as the Comprehensive Care for Joint Replacement Model.

 It is believed that executing revenue cycle analytics and population health management techniques will help health care providers presenting the opportunities to avoid losing revenue in the midst of a value-based care reimbursement model.
-It is beneficial for the providers to better manage revenue and claims data analysis when preparing for the transition toward a value based care payment contract whether through an accountable-care organization or a bundled payment.
+It is beneficial for the providers to better manage revenue and claims data analysis when preparing for the transition toward a value based care payment contract whether through an accountable care organization or a bundled payment.

 - Data Analytics – Track Outcomes & Maximizes Claim Revenues

-With 97% percent of hospitals possessing certified EHR technology, EHRs are said to be a good starting point for revenue cycle analytics, especially since value based care relies on clinical data to measure quality.
+With 97% percent of hospitals possessing certified EHR technology, EHRs are said to be a good starting point for revenue cycle analytics, especially since value based healthcare relies on clinical data to measure quality.

 - Population Health Management – Enhanced Quality & Cut Rising Costs

-With a greater push on implementing the value based system, health care providers are looking for various ways to enhance population health management programs that target such as chronologically ill patients and baby boomers.
+With a greater push on implementing the value based healthcare system, health care providers are looking for various ways to enhance population health management programs that target such as chronologically ill patients and baby boomers.